HISTORY OF THE EMBA

-The Employes' Mutual Benefit Association (EMBA) was chartered March 1, 1912 by the State of Wisconsin after the Milwaukee Electric Railway & Light Company announced its formation as a Christmas present from the company to its employees.
+The Employees' Mutual Benefit Association (EMBA) was chartered on March 1, 1912, by the State of Wisconsin after the Milwaukee Electric Railway & Light Company announced its formation as a Christmas present from the company to its employees.

 Initially, the EMBA was primarily a medical plan.
-Full-time physicians provided free medical treatment for members -- in their homes, regional offices and local hospitals.
+Full-time physicians provided free medical treatment for members -- in their homes, regional offices, and local hospitals.
 The infirm and injured also received a sick benefit of a ($1) dollar a day.
 A visiting nurse service was added in 1914.
-In the same year, life and off duty accident insurance was offered with premiums well below market rates.
+In the same year, life and off-duty accident insurance were offered with premiums well below market rates.
 In 1916, medical care was extended to family members.
 Obstetrical service was added in 1918.
 In 1921, a low-cost dental plan was added.
 The number of house and office calls by EMBA physicians reached 41,491 in 1924.

 EMBA membership was voluntary.
 A one-dollar initiation fee and monthly dues of 50 cents paid physicians' salaries.
 The company matched employee contributions and provided office space and clerical support.
 By 1918, nearly all employees were members.

 Over time, EMBA added a host of other services and activities that emphasize fun, family, and fraternity.
 An early addition was a sports program.
 Baseball was among the first organized team sports, featuring most games at the Fond du Lac Avenue car station.
 Indoor baseball was played with an oversized ball and an undersized bat in the Public Service Building (PSB) auditorium.
 Golf, tennis, and bowling were added soon after.
 The PSB had its own alleys on the second floor until 1923, when the lanes moved to a company building on Second Street.
 In 1954, League plays, and tournaments moved to area bowling centers.
 Some tournaments drew as many as 150 teams.
 Later, basketball, softball, volleyball, and football were added.